 Yes, there are instances where the court will grant one parent sole parental responsibility.
 This requires you to prove to the court that parental responsibility would be detrimental to the child (physically or emotionally).

 Before a parenting plan and timesharing schedule can be established, both parties must attend a parenting course.
 If allegations of abuse are made or you are seeking sole responsibility, parenting classes and therapeutic sessions may be held separately so that court-appointed officials can assess each parent’s capacity to care for his or her child(ren).

 While the courts must consider the best interests of the child(ren), you still have rights when establishing your parenting plan and timesharing schedule.

 We can assist you with establishing a fair timesharing schedule, making special arrangements as required, and even assisting you with seeking sole custody of your child(ren) based on the circumstances of your case.

 Some of the main areas we serve can be found below:

 Contact the divorce lawyers Miami at Estevez-Pazos Law Firm, P.A. today for an initial consultation 305-717-7130.
-Serving Miami area from our offices at 1541 Sunset Drive, Coral Gables, FL 33143.
+Serving Miami area from our offices at 135 San Lorenzo Avenue, Suite 650, Coral Gables, Florida 33146.